pnpm/pnpm/README.md

 ## Background

-`pnpm` maintains a flat storage of all your dependencies in `~/.store`.
-They are then symlinked wherever they're needed.
+`pnpm` maintains a flat storage of all your dependencies in `~/.pnpm-store`.
+They are then linked wherever they're needed.
 This nets you the benefits of less disk space usage, while keeping your `node_modules` clean.
 See [store layout](docs/store-layout.md) for an explanation.